Elektros Top 100 moviesby Elektromann | created - 06 Dec 2010 | updated - 13 Mar 2015 | Public

 R | 121 min | Adventure, Drama, Fantasy

-On the run after murdering a man, accountant William Blake encounters a strange Native American man named Nobody who prepares him for his journey into the spiritual world.
+On the run after murdering a man, accountant William Blake encounters a strange aboriginal American man named Nobody who prepares him for his journey into the spiritual world.

 The second western in this list that is pure art.
 Neil Youngs score is haunting, and so are the grim black&white pictures of the godforsaken western town and landscape.